veniamin-ilmer/better-standards/README.md

 **Tradition**: Recycling is a government owned task.
 Trucks come to collect recyclables from residents for free.

 **Better Standard**: Recycling has become profitable.
-Private companies should be in the business of recycling.
-They should pay residents for providing them with recyclables.
+Residents should be paid to recycle.

 Amount of profit made per recycle type: